emulator-wtf/gradle-plugin/README.md

   // Continue after triggering the tests.
 No outputs will be saved. async = true

+  // Manually set the displayName of the tests.
+Defaults to the module path + variant name (if there
+  // are multiple testable variants) displayName = "instrumentation tests"

   // Do not generate the test task for some specific variants variantFilter {
     if (variant.buildType.name == 'release') {